top of page

 Trail description

 The first part of the hike is relatively flat and you'll be in the forest.
 Once you get out into the open it gets steeper, more rocky and you'll make your way up past many of the huts.
-The trail is pretty straightforward, follow the signs (in English and Japanese) and after zigzagging up for a couple of hours (it took us 5h) you'll get to the crater.
+The trail is pretty straightforward, follow the signs (in English and Japanese) and after zigzagging up for a couple of hours you'll get to the crater.

 The huts all sell snacks, water and have toilets.
 Bring coins for the toilets.

 The way down from the Yoshida route is different than the way up so look for signs at the top.
 It's also very sandy which makes for a fast descent if you run it.
-You could bring gaiters to keep the sand out but I didn't bother and just dumped it out at the end of the trail.
+You could bring gaiters to keep the sand out.

 - Even though Mt.
 Fuji is a relatively easy climb it's still almost 3800m high.
-It's cold at the top all year (yes, even in August).
+It's cold at the top all year (even in August).
 Bring enough warm layers, hat and don't forget rain layers.

 - Unless you have a reservation, the huts will not let you rest inside, even if its pouring.
 If you decide to climb on a bad weather day, don't expect them to help you out.
 Don't climb Fuji if the forecast has any rain.
-Again, if you have never been on a mountain that high, don't underestimate it.
+If you have never been on a mountain that high don't underestimate it.

 - Get hiking insurance.
 If you get injured and need to be "rescued" you have to cover the full cost.
 Average rescue cost in Japan is about 400.000Y (about 3000USD).

-- For this kind of hiking don't wait until you feel thirst, it will not be enough to avoid dehydration.
+- For alpine hiking don't drink to thirst, it will not be enough to avoid dehydration.
 Bring 2-3l and drink even if you're not thirsty.
 A lot of the "altitude sickness" is actually dehydration and can be avoided.

 - You don't need any special gear for Fuji, but comfortable non cotton clothes are best (polyester).
-I would bring trail runners or hiking boots, hiking poles, hat, rain jacket/pants, insulation layer (fleece/down), food & water, coins (for toilets) and sunscreen.
+Bring trail runners or hiking boots, hiking poles, hat, rain jacket/pants, insulation layer (fleece/down), food & water, coins (for toilets) and sunscreen.

 Elevation Profile & Map